 Writing Good College EssaysTweet

-Writing an A-quality college essay is no easy feat, especially if you’ve become used to being walked through the process by past teachers.
+Writing an A-quality college essay while studying in the US is no easy feat, especially if you’ve become used to being walked through the process by past teachers.
 The comforting news is this: There is no one way to write a good college essay.
 But they do take creativity and confidence.

 Once you’ve gotten the idea of a precise formula out of your head, you’ll be more likely to succeed in crafting good college essays that your professors will respect.